nancologist/AI-MachineLearning-AtoZ/README.md

 4. Your Model is Ready

 It sounds easy but imagine you have 10 independent variables, you would then have 1023 MODELS!!!!!

+In this course we are going to use __Backward Elimination__, because it's the fastest one out of these methods.
 ___

 ## 3.8.
 Make sure you have your Machine Learning A-Z folder ready
+empty
+___

 ## 3.9.
 Multiple Linear Regression in Python - Step 1